iandenegri/django_small_blog/README.md

     * Add import_export to Posts model.
 * Adding the ability to let users vote for a feature they want added and that allows users to submit ideas for new features.
     * Got form to render but need to test voting, submitting a feature, etc. None of the real logic has been tested or added yet.
+## 03/26/2019
+* Cleaned up pycache files and other unwanted files that were there before I added a .gitignore. :-)

 # Project Installation
 1. Pull project down from GitHub.